How to Help Seniors Manage Headaches and Migraines

 Managing your senior’s headaches may require medication, lifestyle changes, or both — and your senior may need help following a treatment plan.
 An in-home caregiver will remind your senior to take medications appropriately and on time, ensure that your senior is getting enough rest and fluids, manage triggers, and promote a calming environment.

 If your senior has headaches, there are ways to improve their quality of life — even when you can’t be there to help.
 A compassionate personal care professional will become familiar with your senior’s condition to manage trigger exposure and watch for symptoms.
-Your senior’s caregiver will also remind them to follow their prescribed treatment plan and provide you a status of their well-being.
+Your senior’s caregiver will also remind them to follow their prescribed treatment plan and provide you with a status of their well-being.

 Our Visiting Angels’ care coordinators are available to discuss your loved one’s home care needs—including headache and migraine management—via a free care consultation.